Are you facing the dilemma of combatting abandoned carts?

 Let’s see how you can implement this:

-- Use data analytics tools and your marketing intuition to find the right product to focus on.
+- Use data and your marketing intuition to find the right product to focus on.
 Showcase the best selling product in the cart and craft your cart recovery email around it.

 - Highlight some of the primary features of the product.
 Include the unique value proposition of the product in the email.